-What is road maintenance?
+What is Highway aintenance?

 In the UK, our roads are a key national asset.
 They provide the foundation for our economic activity and, on a smaller level, ensure that our day-to-day activities run smoothly and safely.
 Without roads we would not see economic developmental growth in our society nor would a large majority of us be able to access employment, social, health or education services.
+In short, roads are very important.

-What is road maintenance?
+What is Highway maintenance?

 - Pothole repair